Left-Handed Cursor on Mac

-Why the default cursor can feel right-handed
+Why the standard cursor can feel right-handed

 The standard arrow is familiar, but familiarity is not the same as ergonomic fit.
 During long daily use, some left-handed users still feel that the pointer direction does not match how they visually track and guide the cursor.
 That is why queries like “left-handed cursor on Mac” or “cursor for left hand” keep showing up.